 No Checkmate, Montessori Chess Lessons for Age 3-90+

 This book is not just about chess.
 It helps adults understand how to share their lives and loves with children in a way previously thought not possible.
-It explains Montessori philosophy and practice at the most fundamental and practical way.
+It breaks down the process into small bits, appropriate to a child’s age, interests, and stage of development.
+It also explains Montessori philosophy and practice at the most fundamental and practical way.

 Chess without a headache!
 Susan covers every detail of making this game meaningful and fun for even the very young.